 - This project, which began in FY 2021, addresses the secondary clarifiers (and associated improvements), which are a primary concern related to capacity demand from the LSWRF.
-The scope of the proposed improvements includes the demolition of the second secondary clarifier (the other existing clarifier is currently being demolished), chlorine contact tanks 1 and 2, Return Activated Sludge and Waste Activated Sludge (RAS/WAS) Pump Station, and all associated piping and infrastructure.
-Following demolition, this project would construct two new secondary clarifiers, a new RAS/WAS pump station, new influent splitter box, new effluent box, and scum pump station.
-The aeration basin air control improvements, defined as Secondary Treatment Enhancement Project (STEP) improvements, would also be included in this project. - To date, the project has been evaluated with various alternative scenarios to meet the project goal, and the preferred alternative described above was selected.
+The improvements includes the demolition of the second secondary clarifier (the other existing clarifier is currently being demolished), chlorine contact tanks 1 and 2, Return Activated Sludge and Waste Activated Sludge (RAS/WAS) Pump Station, and all associated piping and infrastructure.
+Following demolition, this project will construct two new secondary clarifiers, a new RAS/WAS pump station, new influent splitter box, new effluent box, and scum pump station.
+The aeration basin air control improvements, defined as Secondary Treatment Enhancement Project (STEP) improvements, are also included in this project. - To date, the project has been evaluated with various alternative scenarios to meet the project goal, and the preferred alternative described above was selected.
 In FY 2022, this project entered the design phase.
-The recommended FY 2023 funding would primarily be used for a continuation of design activities, with construction beginning in FY 2024.
+The FY 2023 funding will primarily be used for a continuation of design activities, with construction expected to begin in FY 2024.

-FY 2023 Funding Sources

-2023 Proposed

-2024 Forecast

-2025 Forecast

-2026 Forecast

-2027 Forecast

-Project 5-Yr Total

-Cash Flow/Fund Balance

-\$20,272,000

-\$20,272,000

-\$32,645,000

-\$35,006,000

-\$45,948,000

-\$40,524,000

-\$174,395,000
+FY 2023 Funding Sources 2023 Adopted 2024 Forecast 2025 Forecast 2026 Forecast 2027 Forecast Project 5-Yr Total Cash Flow/Fund Balance \$ 20,272,000 \$20,272,000 \$32,645,000 \$35,006,000 \$ 45,948,000 \$40,524,000 \$ 174,395,000